runtimeverification/rv-predict/docs/src/docs/quickstart.rst

 To be effective, RV-Predict tries to keep a good balance between efficiency and prediction power.
-Nevertheless, while the default settings were engineered to work for most common cases, we acknowledge there might be cases where user input could improve the prediction process.
+Nevertheless, while the default settings were engineered to work for most common cases, there might be cases where user input could improve the prediction process.
 We provide several options for advanced users to tune RV-Predict:

 #.
 Window size.
 For efficiency reasons, RV-Predict splits the execution
    trace into segments (called windows) of a specified size.
 The default